 These are merely a few examples of opportunities and challenges as seen through the lens of the digital transformation of higher education.
 We are undoubtedly on the road to a more integrated version of the universe and the metaverse, one that will require new terms and concepts to frame our understanding and our exchanges.
 The experience during the pandemic has certainly shaken the world of higher education and its cornerstones in terms of how we operate, collaborate and communicate.
-It has led to a reinforced digital infrastructure in most higher education institutions around the If this is a truly shared ambition, then there is a solid world, leading not only to new opportunities, but also to new challenges and most certainly new inequalities.
+It has led to a reinforced digital world, leading not only to new opportunities, but also to new challenges and most certainly new inequalities.